 With the way technology is going, it doesn’t take a visionary to imagine that paper will disappear completely from this process, and from most processes.
 It’s only a matter of time.
 At Coupa, we already have the capability to track expenses not just without paper, but without much interaction with the software at all.
 You initiate a trip, and your phone can intuit from your locations what is happening and pre-populate your expense report, and you can use voice commands to finish it.
 Already today, I look back at those days of CD-ROMs and paper receipts and say, “I can’t believe we used to do things that way.”

 That’s information technology being applied to business problems, but that’s not the big mind shift here.
 We’ll know we’ve achieved our vision when we stop getting RFPs for procurement systems, or expense management systems, or e-invoicing systems, and instead get RFPs for spend management platforms.

 We know that companies want these things working together.
 They want to see all company spending in one place.
 They want visibility into one transactional data flow.
-We're starting to see early confirmation of this mind shift, because we now have hundreds of customers that have subscribed to the whole Coupa Unified Cloud Platform that includes Procurement, Expenses, and Invoicing, along with a host of other ancillary power user spend management capabilities.
+We're starting to see early confirmation of this mind shift, because we now have hundreds of customers that have subscribed to the whole Coupa Unified Cloud Platform that includes Procurement, Expenses, and Invoicing, along with a host of other ancillary power user spend management capabilities, including Inventory Management software.
 These customers are literally subscribing to our comprehensive spend management approach.

 Ultimately, we’ll know that we’ve fully delivered on our vision when the vast majority of folks look back and say, “I can’t believe people used to think about spending any other way.”